Expert Guide To Make A Resume For A Job (With Examples)

 2. Proceed to tailor your skills to suit the job position you are applying for.
 Even though you possess a range of skills, you should only list the relevant ones to increase your chances of being selected.

-3. Finally, your resume must include some universal skills (useful skills anywhere).
+3. Finally, it must include some universal skills (useful skills anywhere).
 They include soft skills such as leadership and communication and hard skills such as Excel, PowerPoint, and Word.

 Tips for third section: